autodiff/autodiff/docs/website/installation.md

 Run all examples using [bazel](https://bazel.build/) and display their output:

 ~~~
-bazel test //examples/forward:all
+bazel test //examples/forward:all --test_output=all
-bazel test //examples/reverse:all
+bazel test //examples/reverse:all --test_output=all
 ~~~

 ## Installation by copying